Updated for 2022 with current prices and information on a couple platforms, and added one from Valor Fitness.

-You’ll normally see three standard dimensions: 8’x4′, 8’x6′, and 8’x8′.
+You’ll normally see three standard weightlifting platform dimensions: 8’x4′, 8’x6′, and 8’x8′.
 So they are all 8ft wide and vary only in the distance from front to back.

-- 4ft Deep: Perfectly adequate for deadlifts.
-The bar isn’t travelling high and won’t really have a chance to be dropped at an angle.
-Just straight up and down, very predictable.
+- 4ft Deep: Perfectly adequate as a deadlift platform.
+The bar isn’t travelling high.
 You don’t need a lot of space.

-- 6ft Deep: Adequate for olympic lifting.
-You can run out of room when dumping a failed snatch behind you, causing the bar to roll off the platform.
+- 6ft Deep: Minimally adequate for olympic lifting.
+You can potentially run out of room, causing the bar to roll off the platform.

 - 8ft Deep: Optimal size for olympic lifting.
 Lots of space to work in, no matter if you drop the bar in front of or behind you.
 This is also the best size for maximum protection of the concrete floor, with the larger wood area spreading out the shock load so that each square footage of concrete can take less of the load.

-The 8ft (minimum) width on all platforms is necessary to fit the 7ft bar with room on both sides to roll a plate into place for loading.
+The 8ft (minimum) width on all platforms is necessary to fit a fully loaded 7ft bar with some wiggle room.

 The thickness varies, but it isn’t really a platform unless it’s more than one 3/4″ layer of rubber and/or wood.
 Two or more layers qualifies as a platform, in my mind, and with that it can vary from 1″ to 2.25″ thick.